Smart Readers. Ambitious Writers. Unputdownable Books.

 VIRAL READS.
 REAL RECS.
 SMARTER STORY TALK.

 Honest recs for readers.
-Spicier editorial insight for fantasy and romantasy writers.
+Brilliant editorial insight for fantasy and romantasy writers.

-I read the spicy romantasy, the dark thrillers, and the books blowing up your feed, then give you the breakdowns you wish you had before you spent your hard-earned cash.
+I read the spicy romantasy, the dark thrillers, and the books blowing up your feed, pick them apart for editorial insight, then give you the breakdowns of the books you wish you had before you spent your hard-earned cash.
 There’s no fake five-star reviewing here, but no author-bashing either.
 Just smarter takes on what works, what doesn’t, and which books are actually worth your time.

 I also write for fantasy and romantasy writers who want better insight on first chapters, story promise, genre positioning, and whether the opening pages are doing the job they need to do.